BachiLi/redner/README.md

 redner is tested under MacOS with clang 7 and Ubuntu with gcc 7.
 In general any compiler with c++14 support should work.

 ## Docker environment
-We provide two dockerfiles.
-They are identical except the followings,
+We provide two dockerfiles for cpu and gpu modes.

-- `cpu.Dockerfile`
-   - `conda install pytorch-cpu=1.1.0 torchvision-cpu=0.3.0 -c pytorch`

-- `gpu.Dockerfile`
-   - `conda install pytorch=1.1.0 torchvision=0.3.0 cudatoolkit=10.0 -c pytorch`

-Tensorflow is CPU mode for both dockerfiles because pyrednertensorflow includes C++ custom ops which lacks CUDA support for now.

-**Unfortunately, we cannot provide a Docker image due to the NVIDIA Optix license.** Users need to agree the license and download [it](https://developer.nvidia.com/optix) to `dockerfiles/dependencies/`.
+**Unfortunately, for the gpu dockerfile, we cannot provide a Docker image due to the NVIDIA Optix license.** Users need to agree the license and download [it](https://developer.nvidia.com/optix) to `dockerfiles/dependencies/`.
 Note that, the dockerfiles have `OPTIX_VERSION=5.1.0`.
 Remember to change it in the dockerfiles if you use a different version of Optix,

 ### Docker environment requirement
 - CUDA driver 10.x